djeada/Linux-Notes/notes/managing_users.md

 II.
 Adding a User to a Group

-To associate a user with a group, the usermod command, combined with the -aG flags, proves effective:
+To associate a user with a group, use the `usermod` command combined with the `-aG` flags:

 ```bash
 usermod -aG admins adam